Lost Maples State Natural Area (LMSNA), most often simply called

 If it takes rarities to get you excited, then consider

-there are records for Common Black and Short-tailed Hawks,
+there are records for Common Black- and Short-tailed Hawks,

-Green Violet-Ear, Rufous-capped Warbler, Painted Redstart
+Green Violet-Ear, Blue-throated Hummingbird, Painted Redstart,

 Little Wood Satyr

 And if you are into insects, fuggaddabout it!
-You'll

-the butterflies, dragon and damselflies you'll see!
+and damselflies you'll see!

 Green Skipper